sfigg/commercialization-public/manufacture/iot/create-packages.md

 04/05/2017  07:59 AM            10,021 OEM-Media-MediaService_Wow_arm64.arm.cab
 ```

-Typically, the 64 bit device will get it's Host 64 bit package and it's Guest 32 bit or WOW package, both generated from myPackage.wm.xml.
+Typically, the 64 bit device will get its Host 64 bit package and its Guest 32 bit or WOW package, both generated from myPackage.wm.xml.
 To avoid resource conflicts between the two packages build filters are used:<syntaxhighlight lang="xml">
   <regKeys buildFilter="not build.isWow and build.arch = arm" >
     <regKey keyName="$(hklm.software)\OEMName\MediaService">
       <regValue